dotnet/roslyn/docs/compilers/CSharp/Runtime Async Design.md

 namespace System.Runtime.CompilerServices;

-// These methods are used to await things that cannot use runtime async signature form namespace System.Runtime.CompilerServices;
+// These methods are used to await things that cannot use runtime async signature form
+// TODO: Clarify which of these should be preferred?
+Should we always emit the `Unsafe` version when awaiting something that implements `ICriticalNotifyCompletion`? namespace System.Runtime.CompilerServices;

 public static class RuntimeHelpers